File(s) under permanent embargo

 journal contribution

-Human-Robot Collaboration aims to join distinctive strengths of humans and robots to compensate weaknesses associated with each party, and thus, to enable synergetic effects.
-Robots are characteristically considered fatigue proof.
+Human–robot collaboration aims to join the distinctive strengths of humans and robots to compensate for the weaknesses associated with each party and, thus, to enable synergetic effects.
+Robots are characteristically considered fatigue-proof.
 Hence, they are utilized to assist human operators during heavy pushing and pulling activities.
-To detect physical fatigue or high payloads held by a human operator, wearable sensors such as Electromyographys (EMGs) are deployed.
-The EMG data is typically processed via Machine Learning, which includes training models offline before an application in an online system.
-However, these approaches often demonstrate varying performances between offline and online applications, due to subject specific characteristics within the data.
-An opportunity to tackle this challenge can be found in Incremental Learning, as these models purely learn online and constantly fine-tune the model’s structure.
-In this paper, a Mondrian Forest is applied to predict payloads and physical fatigue of human operators during an assistance scenario with a collaborative robot.
-An experiment was conducted with a total of 12 participants, where payload was increased until participants initiated an assistance request from a UR10 cobot.
+To detect physical fatigue or high payloads held by a human operator, wearable sensors, such as electromyographys (EMGs), are deployed.
+The EMG data are typically processed via machine learning, which includes training models offline before an application in an online system.
+However, these approaches often demonstrate varying performances between offline and online applications due to subject-specific characteristics within the data.
+An opportunity to tackle this challenge can be found in incremental learning, as these models purely learn online and constantly fine-tune the model's structure.
+In this article, a Mondrian Forest is applied to predict payloads and physical fatigue of human operators during an assistance scenario with a collaborative robot.
+An experiment was conducted with a total of 12 participants, where the payload was increased until participants initiated an assistance request from a Universal Robots model 10 cobot.
 This allowed for testing whether the Mondrian Forest can accurately predict the payload and fatigue levels from the acquired EMG signals.
-Overall, the approach demonstrates a promising potential towards higher awareness when an operator might require assistance from a robot, and ultimately towards a more effective Human-Robot Collaboration.
+Overall, the approach demonstrates a promising potential toward higher awareness when an operator might require assistance from a robot and ultimately toward a more effective human–robot collaboration.

 Funding